NickPyll/Microsoft-70-773-ExamPrep/Exam_Prep.md

   ```

 You are working on a local compute context and you've already set the working directory, specified `colClasses`, and imported the necessary libraries.
 You can use `str(data_df)` to show the structure of the `data_df` data.frame.
-Which of the following code should you use to achieve the closes result for `data.xdf` using `rxGetInfo()` function?
+Which of the following code should you use to achieve the closest result for `data.xdf` using `rxGetInfo()` function?

    + A. `rxGetInfo(file_2)`
    + B. `rxGetInfo(file_2, numRows = 6)`
    + C. `rxGetInfo(file_2, getVarInfo = TRUE)`
    + D. `rxGetInfo(file_2, getValueLabels = TRUE)`

-  5. Consider the `rxDataStep()` function.
+  4. Consider the `rxDataStep()` function.
 Which three of the following assignments are valid for the `transformPackages` argument?
       + A. `transformPackages = list("stringr", "lubridate")`
       + B. `transformPackages = c("stringr","lubridate")`
       + C. `transformPackages = "lubridate"`
       + D. `transformPackages = c("stringr")`

+  5. When using the `rxDataStep()` function, how do you pass objects , so that it can be referenced by the `transforms` argument?
+      + A. By passing the objects through a data.frame in the `transformObjects` argument.
+      + B. By passing the objects through a named list in the `transformObjects` argument.
+      + C. By passing the objects through a data.frame in the `transformFunc` argument.
+      + D. By passing the objects through a named list in the `transformFunc` argument.

   6. Why is the following function inappropriate to use as a transformFunc function?
 Assume all elements of mylist on the right side of the assignment exist.

 ```r